dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 * The library code.
 * The code that the library references from its dependencies.

-***Note:*** If the library has different behavior depending on the target framework, create a trimming test app for each of the target frameworks.
+***Note:*** If the library has different behavior depending on the target framework, create a trimming test app for each of the target frameworks that support trimming.
 For example, if the library uses [conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation) such as `#if NET7_0` to change behavior.

 To create the trimming test app:

 * Create a separate console application project.
 * Add a reference to the library.
 * Modify the project similar to the project shown below using the following list:

+If library targets a TFM that is not trimmable, for example `net472` or `netstandard2.0`, there's no benefit to creating a trimming test app.
+Trimming only works for .NET 6 and later.

 ### [.NET 6](#tab/net6)